owncloud/ocis/CONTRIBUTING.md

 ### Golang Styleguide

-Use the built in golang code formatter before submitting the patch.
+Use the built-in golang code formatter before submitting the patch.
 Also, consulting documentation like [Effective Go](https://golang.org/doc/effective_go) or [Practical Go](http://bit.ly/gcsg-2019) helps to improve the code quality.

 ### Web Styleguide